-- Cars can be lashed by the towing eye if the manufacturer allows it, and if front and rear eyes are available. - · Lashing a vehicle on towing eyes includes the following steps: - The shorter end of the car lashing is to be hooked in the towing eye of the car - o The other end of the lashing is to be anchored to the deck - o The lashing is to be locked by pulling at an angle. - At least two lashings must be attached to each of the towing eyes.
+- Cars can be lashed by the towing eye if the manufacturer allows it, and if front and rear eyes are available. - Lashing a vehicle on towing eyes includes the following steps: - The shorter end of the car lashing is to be hooked in the towing eye of the car, - o The other end of the lashing is to be anchored to the deck at a proper angle, - o The lashing is to be pulled at a proper angle and locked. - At least two lashings must be attached to each of the towing eyes.